sdegutis/sdegutis.github.io/transcriptions/FinalSermon.md

 ### By Venerable Fulton Sheen

 _The following is a transcript of one of the last sermons of Venerable Fulton Sheen, a powerful sermon on the topic of Our Blessed Lord's Passion and Death.
-It is freely available online at https://www.youtube.com/watch?v=9Th2VrBvI5c and I strongly recommend watching it, since text alone does not do him justice._
+It is freely available online at https://www.youtube.com/watch?v=9Th2VrBvI5c and I **strongly recommend** watching it, even though the text is right here._

 ---